yaoodng7/PEMR/README.md

-# Contrastive Learning Adopting Positive-Negative Frame Mask for Music Representation
+# Contrastive Learning with Positive-Negative Frame Mask for Music Representation
 PyTorch implementation

 ## Detail about dataset folder